Uncertainty-aware Panoptic Segmentation: Related Work

 The image classification task has been a popular topic among the research works on uncertainty estimation with neural networks for quite some time.
 Bayesian neural networks (BNNs) learn the distribution over network weights to provide a probabilistic model for a network's output.
 Bundell proposed utilizing Gaussian distribution over the network weights, representing each weight by mean and variance.
 The result is an increase in the number of model parameters by a factor of two, hence it is not ideal for implementations with deep networks.
 Gal \emph{et al.} \cite{gal2016dropout} proposed the method Monte Carlo (MC) dropout using dropout for variational inference.
 Here, neurons are dropped during training, which can be interpreted as forming a Bernoulli distribution over the network weights.
 The same image is fed to the network $N$ times with dropout during test time, and an uncertainty is calculated from these $N$ outputs.

 The disadvantage of sampling-based methods is that they are not fit for real-time applications, as they either need multiple passes through the network or multiple ensemble networks utilizing more computation resources.
-Huang \emph{et al.} \cite{huang2018efficient} proposed using MC dropout to compute semantic segmentation uncertainty by taking the last $N$ frames from a video stream rather than passing one image $N$ times.
-This leads to saving runtime while providing comparable results to MC dropout's uncertainty estimation.
+Huang \emph{et al.} \cite{huang2018efficient} proposed using MC dropout to compute semantic segmentation uncertainty by taking the last $N$ frames from a video stream rather than passing one image $N$ times to save runtime.
 However, this method is not able to predict uncertainty from a single image.

 Guo \emph{et al.} \cite{guo2017calibration} proposed a sampling-free method called temperature scaling (TS), to learn a scaling factor for the learned logits, calibrating the predicted probabilities.
-The one disadvantage is that the scaling factor is typically learned on the validation set and thus a bias can be expected.
 Recently, Li \emph{et al.} \cite{li2022uncertainty} adapted Radial Basis Functions Network (RBFN) \cite{van2020uncertainty} to provide uncertainty aware proposal segmentation with the aim to detect and predict uncertainties for out-of-distribution objects.
 They predict the uncertainty for a particular class by utilizing the distance of feature vectors to their respective class centroids in the feature space.

 Sensoy \emph{et al.} \cite{sensoy2018evidential} utilized evidential theory to introduce deep evidential learning to quantify classification uncertainty in a sampling-free fashion.
 Here, the network is trained to collect parameters for a high-order distribution, the Dirichlet distribution in their case, from which the uncertainty of the prediction is computed.
 Petek \emph{et al.} \cite{petek2021robust} utilized this method in multitask learning setting to simultaneously predict semantic segmentation and bounding box regression uncertainties.
 In our approach, we build upon evidential deep learning to learn semantic segmentation, instance segmentation, and bounding box classification uncertainties.
 We utilize the predicted uncertainties to fuse the instance and semantic segmentation outputs to achieve simultaneous panoptic segmentation and uncertainty estimation.